amandaguglieri/hackinglife/docs/windows-abusing-weak-permissions.md

 ## Permissive Registry ACLs

 It is also worth searching for weak service ACLs in the Windows Registry.
-We can do this using `accesschk`.
+We can do this using `caccesschk`.
 Checking for Weak Service ACLs in Registry:

 ```cmd-session
 accesschk.exe /accepteula "mrb3n" -kvuqsw hklm\System\CurrentControlSet\services